-Purpose and goals of the GBD and affiliated projects

-The GBD is a systematic, scientific effort to quantify the comparative magnitude of health loss due to diseases, injuries, and risk factors by age, sex, and geographies for specific points in time.
+Purpose and goals of the GBD: The GBD is a systematic, scientific effort to quantify the comparative magnitude of health loss due to diseases, injuries, risk factors, impairments, and etiologies by age, sex, and geographic locations over time.
 It is founded on the belief that everyone, everywhere deserves to live a long life in full health.
 IHME serves as the coordinating center for the GBD and affiliated projects.

 Comparison is at the heart of the GBD approach.
-For decision-makers, health-sector leaders, researchers, and informed citizens, the GBD and affiliated projects provide an opportunity to see the big picture, to compare diseases, injuries, and risk factors, and to understand in a given place, time, and age-sex group, what are the most important contributors to health loss.
+For decision-makers, health-sector leaders, researchers, and informed citizens, the GBD and affiliated projects provide an opportunity to see the big picture, to compare diseases, injuries, risk factors, impairments, and etiologies, and to identify, for a given place, time, and age-sex group, the most important contributors to health loss, as well as disparities.
 To ensure a health system is adequately aligned to a population's true health challenges, policymakers must be able to compare the effects of different conditions that kill people prematurely and cause poor health and disability.
-A main goal of the GBD enterprise is to ensure that the most current, detailed, comprehensive results are used by policymakers to make decisions to improve population health.

-The GBD enterprise provides cutting-edge and timely results through scientific papers, policy reports, web content, and interactive visualizations.
-The GBD itself uses and builds upon the infrastructure of methodology, datasets, and tools that were outlined in the most recently published GBD study^{1-6}, which builds upon the methodology first presented in the GBD 2010 study^{7-14}.
-Any proposed updates to methodology or cause lists will be approved by the GBD Scientific Council, as detailed in Section 4.
+A central goal of the GBD enterprise is to ensure that the most current, detailed, comprehensive results are used by policymakers, donors, and others to make decisions to improve population health.
+The GBD enterprise provides cutting-edge and timely results through scientific papers, reports, presentations, web content, and visualizations.
+The GBD uses and builds on the infrastructure of methodology, datasets, and tools outlined in the most recently published GBD study,1-6 which builds on the methodology first presented in the GBD 2010 study.7-14 Any proposed updates to published methods or cause, risk factor, impairment, or etiology lists will be approved by the GBD Scientific Council, as detailed in Section 4.

-The GBD and affiliated projects rely on a network of individual Collaborators with expertise on all-cause mortality; specific diseases, injuries, risk factors, and impairments; country-specific epidemiology; health systems; and health policy.
-Collaborators, and those who contribute to and utilize the GBD and affiliated projects are part of a global effort to improve population health and inform evidence-based decision-making, with the ultimate goal of improving population health around the world.
+The GBD relies on a network of individual collaborators with expertise on all-cause mortality; specific diseases, injuries, risk factors, impairments, and etiologies; country-specific epidemiology; health systems; and health policy.
+Collaborators, and those who contribute to and utilize the GBD, are part of a global effort to improve population health and inform evidence-based decision-making, with the goal of improving population health around the world.